open-mmlab/mmdetection3d/docs/en/compatibility.md

 ### BC-breaking

-- We have adopted CUDA operators compiled from [mmcv](https://github.com/open-mmlab/mmcv/blob/master/mmcv/ops/__init__.py) and removed all CUDA operator in mmdet3d.
+- We have adopted CUDA operators compiled from [mmcv](https://github.com/open-mmlab/mmcv/blob/master/mmcv/ops/__init__.py) and removed all CUDA operators in mmdet3d.
 We now do not need to compile the CUDA operators in mmdet3d anymore.

 ## v1.0.0.dev0